How To Meditate

-The best time to meditate is when you just wake up, when your mind is fresh and the day is quiet.
+The best time to meditate is when you just wake up.
 However you can use these any time, sometimes even just for a minute during the day will refresh you.

 It is also possible to use these meditations whilst you are having your massage.
 Combining the two can lead to a very deep sense of relaxation and help you make the most out of your massage.

 This is a simple technique for relaxing and calming the mind.
 In the beginning it is best to meditate for short periods, 10 or 20 minutes.

 - Sit comfortably and relax your body.